mtcextendee/mautic-form-actions-bundle/README.md

 # Form Actions

-Plugin allow save to any fields custom string processign by twig syntax from form fields and contact fields.
-For example you are able to save to contact field full name with twig syntax
+Plugin allow save to contact field any custom string from form.
+You're able to use form submitted data and contact fields processed by twig syntax.
+For example you are able to save to contact field full name with twig syntax:

 `{{ formfield.firstname }} {{ formfield.lastname }}`